Skip to main content

 Suggested Uses

-Planted along pond margins, stream banks, and in rain gardens, spaced 8–12 inches (20–30 cm) apart.
-Effective naturalised in wet meadows and under deciduous trees near water.
+Planted along pond margins, stream banks, and in rain gardens, spaced 8-12 inches (20-30 cm) apart.
+Naturalized in wet meadows and under deciduous trees near water.
 Combines with Caltha palustris, Cardamine pratensis, and Iris pseudacorus in spring-flowering wet plantings.
-The sky blue flowers are a classic component of cottage garden and water garden aesthetics.
+The sky blue flowers are a long-established component of cottage garden and water garden plantings.
+Not suited to dry conditions or rapid drainage.

 How to Identify

-Identified by the sky blue flowers with a yellow eye in scorpioid (coiled, one-sided) cymes, oblong-lanceolate leaves, and the creeping, rooting stems in wet habitats.
-Distinguished from M. sylvatica (woodland forget-me-not) by the perennial (not biennial) habit, the preference for wet soil, and the spreading stoloniferous growth.
-Distinguished from M. laxa (tufted forget-me-not) by the larger flowers (8–10 mm vs 3–5 mm).
+Identified by the sky blue flowers with a yellow eye in scorpioid (coiled, one-sided) cymes, oblong-lanceolate leaves, and the creeping rooting stems in wet habitats.
+Separated from M. sylvatica (woodland forget-me-not) by the perennial (not biennial) habit, the preference for wet soil, and the spreading stoloniferous growth.
+Separated from M. laxa (tufted forget-me-not) by the larger flowers (8-10 mm vs 3-5 mm).

 Appearance